 The Nominating and Governance Committee utilizes a variety of methods for identifying and evaluating nominees for director.
 The Nominating and Governance Committee evaluates the current members of the Board whose terms are expiring and who are willing to serve an additional term utilizing the criteria described above to determine whether to recommend such directors for re-election.
-All of the nominees for election at the Annual Meeting are current members of the Board who are standing for re-election.
-Mr. Herrero, who was appointed to the Board as a Class III director as of August 2015, initially came to the attention of the Nominating and Governance Committee through an executive search firm in connection with the consideration of Mr. Herrero as a candidate for the position of Chief Executive Officer of the Company.
+Both of the nominees for election at the Annual Meeting are current members of the Board who are standing for re-election.